myurasov/HP-AppPulse-Mobile-Crash-Reporting-Tutorial-iOS/README.md

 The process of adding AppPulse Mobile is pretty-straightforward:

 * Go to [http://www8.hp.com/us/en/software-solutions/apppulse-mobile-app-apm-monitoring/index.html](http://www8.hp.com/us/en/software-solutions/apppulse-mobile-app-apm-monitoring/index.html) and start your free trial.

-Then make sure AppPule Mobile is enabled in your HP SAAS control panel.
+* Make sure AppPule Mobile is enabled in your HP SAAS control panel at [https://home.saas.hp.com/myaccount/#/myProducts](https://home.saas.hp.com/myaccount/#/myProducts).

-* Navigate to AppPulse Mobile control panel and press + to create a new iOS application.
+* Press + to create a new iOS application.
 Enter your application name and the modal window with a detailed instruction will pop up.
 Make sure you download and add the AppPulsemobile framework to your project and set the _AppId_ parameter in __hprunmonitor.plist__.

 Bingo!
 Now when you launch your application you should see something like the following message in your Xcode console area: